Make the most of your trip to Dubbo Western Plains Zoo with these great travel tips.

-There are a variety of choices from camping at Billabong Camp to staying at one of Australia’s most unique accommodation destinations, Zoofari Lodge.
+There are a variety of choices with Western Plains Zoo accommodation from camping at Billabong Camp to staying at one of Australia’s most unique accommodation destinations, Zoofari Lodge.

 Travel With Meraki – Why not make the journey to Dubbo part of the adventure?
 There are many places to stop on the road trip to the zoo from quirky attractions in historical towns to wine tasting and beautiful walks.

 How much does it cost to go to Dubbo Zoo?